rohan-varma/rohan-varma.github.io/about.md

 ---

 Hi!
 I'm Rohan.
 I recently graduated with a BS in Computer Science from UCLA, and work as a software engineer.
-My main interests are software engineering, machine learning, math, running, playing chess, reading, and writing.
 I'm originally from San Jose, California.

 ### Work